-- Protect strategic and green gaps around Rye. - Protect green spaces, trees and other important habitats.
+- Protect strategic gaps and green spaces around Rye. - Consider green infrastructure and other important habitats.

 - Require new development in historic areas to have regard to the characteristics documented in the Rye Conservation Area Appraisal. - Support renewable and low carbon energy.